plpxsk/R/test.md

 Rscript tests/run_tests.R
 ```

-If everything passes on first try without errors, get yourself some ice cream :)
+If everything passes on first try without errors, celebrate with some ice cream :)

 # Add more